arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 ---

-## Third-party boards
+## Third-party devices

-Supported third-party boards can also be used:
+Supported third-party devices can also be used:

 * A wide range of Wi-fi enabled ESP32 and ESP8266 based devices.
-You'll get a full list of options when [adding a third party device](https://support.arduino.cc/hc/en-us/articles/360016466180).
+For a list of supported models, go to the [Devices tab in IoT Cloud](https://create.arduino.cc/iot/devices) and click **"Add"**.
+Then click **Set up a 3rd Party device** and open the **Select model** dropdown for ESP32 or ESP8266.
-* LoRa® devices
+* LoRaWAN® devices

 ---